DamengRandom/tipify/js-callback-promise-async-await.md

 #### Important Tips for Promise:

-Technically, the reason why we need Promise is we need to make things happen `asynchronously` without `waiting`, better performance and got error handlings as well.
+Technically, the reason why we need `Promise` is we need to make things happen `asynchronously` without `waiting`, better performance and got error handlings as well.

 Imagine when you call server to get data, you don't know server is down or gives back with a slower response.
-In this case, you don't want to make the entire process blocked, so you choose `asynchronous` way to deal with this situation, making sure nothing is blocked !
+In this case, you don't want to make the entire process blocked, so you choose `asynchronous` way to deal with this situation, making sure nothing is blocked!

-Another reason for using Promnise is to avoid callback hell.
+Another reason for using `Promise` is to avoid callback hell.

-Prommise has 3 states:
+Promise has 3 states:

 1. Pending: waiting for response
 2. Fulfilled: happy ending with response